 - I can let my body do its thing.
 I accept these feelings and know that they will eventually pass.

 - I am okay the way that I am right now.

 - This is not permanent.

-- You have survived this before, you can do it again.
+- I have survived this before, I can do it again.

 Next time I am feeling anxious, instead of letting my thoughts race, I will take deep breaths and say these things to myself slowly until I calm down.